Since our inception two years ago, the Netwealth portfolios have enjoyed strong performance.

 Traditional wealth managers often claim that employing actively managed funds gives them an advantage, especially in a downturn; however, the evidence indicates this is not necessarily the case.
 It’s also likely that some managers were tempted to de-risk clients’ portfolios at inopportune times during the volatile periods in the first quarter of the year, thereby missing out on subsequent gains.

-These figures refer to the past, and past performance is not a reliable indicator of future results.
 Source: Netwealth, Asset Risk Consultants (“ARC”), from 31st May 2017 to 31st May 2018.
 Includes estimated performance for the ARC Private Client Indices in April and May 2018.
 Due to their more conservative mix of assets, Risk Levels 1 and 2 are not comparable with ARC Private Client Indices.

 The persistent benefits of low fees